BLOCKHOUSE BAY, WEST AUCKLAND

 The single biggest move was structural.
 We removed the two walls separating the kitchen from the living space, and took out a full run of bench dividing the living and dining areas.
 That’s what turned three cramped, separate rooms into one open area with room for both a proper kitchen and a dining table.

 Opening up a wall sounds simple until you’re standing in front of it.
 You don’t know for certain what’s holding the roof up, where the services run, or what the framing’s been doing for the last fifty years until it’s exposed.
-On a home of this age in Blockhouse Bay — a suburb full of solid mid-century family houses — that’s exactly the kind of thing you plan for rather than hope about.
+On a home of this age in Blockhouse Bay, a suburb full of solid mid-century family houses on the western side of the isthmus, that’s exactly the kind of thing you plan for rather than hope about.

 “The walls were doing the damage here.
 Once they were gone, the room the family already had finally had somewhere for the light to go.”